-The Panel is composed of members who reflect a diversity of expertise and perspectives and a balance of sectors, language and gender.
-They have been tasked to study the Broadcasting Act, the Telecommunications Act and the Radiocommunication Act and to make recommendations to the two Ministers.
-During the course of this work, the Panel will consult industry, creators and Canadians, including those from Indigenous and official-language minority communities.
+The Panel was composed of members reflecting a diversity of expertise and perspectives and a balance of sectors, language and gender.
+They were tasked to study the Broadcasting Act, the Telecommunications Act and the Radiocommunication Act and to make recommendations to the Minister of Innovation, Science and Industry, and the Minister of Canadian Heritage.
+During the course of this work, the Panel consulted industry, creators and Canadians, including those from Indigenous and official-language minority communities.

 A call for comments

 The consultation period for written submissions closed on January 11th, 2019 This was the extended deadline the Panel set after accommodating requests for more time to prepare submissions.

 The Panel members extended their sincere appreciation to the 2,000 interested parties who took the time and dedicated the effort to prepare submissions.

 What We Heard Report

 The Broadcasting and Telecommunications Legislative Review Panel's What We Heard Report summarizes the key themes that emerged through an open call for written submissions.